About the Product

 there is no current plug-in or extension which enables VHDL (or Verilog or SystemVerilog) support in Visual Studio.
 So this

 is where V3S kicks in and closes the gap.
-I try to provide an excellent coding experience which is as outstanding as the integration
+I want to provide an excellent coding experience, which is as outstanding as the integration

 of the C# programming language in Visual Studio.
-Just download the binaries, request a
+Just download the binaries, a one-month trial

 development environment will certainly convince you that V3S is the way to go for cutting-edge HDL design.